 At the end of each learning module, we support our students through projects and assessments used to measure their progress.
 When a student shows that they have not yet mastered the material, they can retake the module in its entirety one time with the next cohort in order to have enough time to really dig in and master the material before moving forward.
 In this system, a retake is not punitive; rather, it’s a planned element without attached stigma.
 In fact, those who retake a module often play a valuable role in mentoring others, because they’ve already been through the experience and are more familiar with the material.

-Our goal, and our hope, is that this program helps dispel the myth that software engineering is only for a select few.
+Our goal, and our hope, is that our beginner programs help dispel the myth that software engineering is only for a select few.
 It’s for everyone, including you.
 Through mastery learning, you can become a professional software engineer doing impactful, exciting work at companies and organizations around the world.